-Abstract- The mainstream of women in development planning is critical in determining the extent to how much women could participate and obtain benefit from development process.
-Understanding the relationship between macroeconomic policies and Central and State budgets in the context of economic reforms, as it has influenced women's lives in several ways.
-It is economic sense to make national budgets gender sensitive, as it is more effective way in targeting government expenditure to women specific activities.
-The present study is to spell out the Union and State level scenario towards Women Component Plan (WCP) as a gender budgeting tool.
-It analyses outlay/expenditure under component plan for the period ranging from 1997-98 to 2011-12.
-Under WCP, both Central and State Government are required to ensure that at least 30 percent of funds are earmarked for women under various schemes of 'women related' ministries/departments.
-The outlay/expenditure under WCP has been fluctuating during this period.
+- The mainstream of women in development planning is critical in determining the extent to - 9 how much women could participate and obtain benefit from development process. - Understanding the relationship between macroeconomic policies and Central and State - budgets in the context of economic reforms, as it has influenced women?s lives in several ways. - 12 It is economic sense to make national budgets gender sensitive, as it is more effective way in - targeting government expenditure to women specific activities.
+The present study is to spell - out the Union and State level scenario towards Women Component Plan (WCP) as a gender - budgeting tool.
+It analyses outlay/expenditure under component plan for the period ranging - from 1997-98 to 2011- 12.
+Under WCP, both Central and State Government are required to - ensure that at least 30 percent of funds are earmarked for women under various schemes of - 28 ?women related? ministries/departments.
+The outlay/expenditure under WCP has been - fluctuating during this period.
 There is an apparent fall of Rs.
-2,441.43 crore in 2007-08 in Gender Budget allocation for women.
-This allocation further fell from Rs.
-31,177.96 crore in 2007-08 to Rs.
-27,661.67 crore in 2008-09 and after this it is continuously increasing.
-However, after gender budgeting there is pressure on Union and State governments to increase outlay/expenditure under WCP.
+2,441.43 crore in 2007-08 in - 20 Gender Budget allocation for women.

-Keywords: women, component plan, empowerment, gender budgeting.
+Index terms- women, component plan, empowerment, gender budgeting.